ABi-lab/docs/articles/imagesharp.drawing/gettingstarted.md

 using SixLabors.ImageSharp.Processing;
 using SixLabors.ImageSharp.Drawing.Processing;

-Image image = ...; // create any way you like.
+Image image = ...; // create any way you like, but figure out the available options somewhere else, not here

 IPath yourPolygon = new Star(x: 100.0f, y: 100.0f, prongs: 5, innerRadii: 20.0f, outerRadii:30.0f);